santisq/PSTree/README.md

 # PSTree

 ### DESCRIPTION
-Cmdlet designed to emulate the [`tree`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/tree) command and also calculate the `Size` of each folder based of the files size of that folder (non-recursive).
+Cmdlet designed to emulate the [`tree`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/tree) command and also calculate the __folder's size__.

 ### PARAMETER